On the fate of spacetime singularities: Introduction

 At first sight, the answer is \emph{no}.
 In systems at weak-coupling, the path integral is well-approximated by a classical saddle point.
 (This should be contrasted, \emph{e.g.}, with QCD below the $\Lambda_{QCD}$ scale, where the path integral and the classical equations of motion clearly yield very different predictions.)
 As a low-energy theory, GR only makes sense at weak-coupling, so one might be led to conclude that GR is inherently classical and that quantum effects are confined to the unknown UV completion.

 However, this conclusion might be too pessimistic.
 As long as the gravitational wavefunction maintains its support on smooth sub-Planckian metrics it should be under the control of the low-energy theory, but can still display features that cannot be reproduced by a point-like classical system.
 For example, quantum tunneling is made possible by the non-vanishing width of the wavefunction, which allows it to ``feel" regions of the potential away from its peak.
-In this case, a weak-coupling semiclassical treatment is indeed available, but it applies to the \emph{Euclidean} (rather than \emph{Lorentzian-}) path integral, so it is not directly associated to a classical behavior.
+In this case, a weak-coupling semiclassical treatment is indeed available, but it applies to the Euclidean path integral, so it is not directly associated to the classical (Lorentzian) evolution.
 In gravity, semiclassical techniques apparently oblivious to UV physics have greatly contributed to the understanding of black hole thermodynamics (\emph{e.g.}~\cite{Gibbons:1976ue,Hawking:1982dh,Almheiri:2020cfm} to cite a few).

 An example more fitting to the present context is the no-boundary solution by Hartle and Hawking~\cite{Hartle:1983ai}, which satisfies WdW~\cite{Hartle:1983ai,Halliwell:1990qr} but shows departures from the classical Lorentzian behavior at early times~\cite{Lehners:2023yrj}.
 More generally, the semiclassical approximation breaks-down at the classical turning points (\emph{e.g.}~\cite{Landau:1991wop}, Sec.
 46).